Gimkhana/Empirical_Analysis_FM/README.md

 ## Acknowledgments

+- Special mention to **P.Clauss** for introducing me to Github and leveraging it as a portfolio document for showcasing work and also for his unwaring support during the Portfolio Management module @ Paris-Saclay
 - **ESSEC Business School**, **Bayes (formerly CASS) Business School** and **Université Paris-Saclay** faculty for research guidance
 - **Bank Al-Maghrib** for MONIA data access and collaboration (publicly disclosed in bank website)